Electogenius/bagel/REAdmE.md

 a golfing language split down the middle

+I feel like "claustrophobia" would be a better name, not sure why I named it bagel

 ## The idea that led to this entire thing:
 "Hmm, instead of using a character to mark the end of, say, a string, why not specify the length of the string at the start?
 Oh wait the length specifier will also be 1 byte so nothing will change...